ICOS-Carbon-Portal/jupyter/project_jupyter_notebooks/README.md

 # ICOS Project-specific Jupyter Notebooks
-This folder includes notebooks that present the scientific output of projects in which ICOS has took part in.
+This folder includes notebooks that present the scientific output of projects in which ICOS has taken part in.
 The scientific output is presented in a way that make it easy for users to understand the applied process.
 Users may interact with the code by altering code in the code cells or by using interactive widgets.

 <br>